 - Sports guns, when dismantled, are to be loaded with checked baggage.

-- Sport guns, ammunition and cartridges must be packed separately from other baggage.
+- Sports guns, ammunition and cartridges must be packed separately from other baggage.

-- Sport guns, ammunition and cartridges must be available for inspection by security.
+- Sports guns, ammunition and cartridges must be available for inspection by security.

-- Ammunition is limited to 5kg per passenger and must be packed in containers of wood, metal, or fireboard with the contents protected against any movement.
+- Ammunition must be packed in containers of wood, metal, or fireboard with the contents protected against any movement.

 - Sports guns are subject to an extra charge for flights within Europe.
 Only the licensed firearm owner may check in a sports gun upon presentation of their valid firearm license at check-in.